 Please note: Habito is an online mortgage broker and whole of market lender so they will assess the best deals available and work out which works for you.
 We have an affiliate relation with Habito and take a small percentage of commission for referring you to them.

-So, while it's certainly not impossible to get a mortgage with a 10-per-cent deposit, it is tough, and the mortgage terms will not be in your favour.
 If you do only have a small deposit, we strongly recommend considering a guarantor mortgage instead.

 Mortgage and coronavirus: has getting a mortgage become more difficult?